-Knee Injections in Rochester, NY
+Knee Injections for Arthritis in Rochester, NY

-Question: “Steroid” or “Gel” injection for my arthritic knee joint?
+Should I get a “Steroid” or “Gel” injection for my arthritic knee joint?

 Many of our patients receive corticosteroid or steroid injections as part of their treatment plan for knee arthritis.
 Another common name that is frequently used is “a Cortisone injection”.
-Along with administration of the steroid medicine, it was mixed with an anesthetic or numbing medicine which may give temporary relief for 1-4 hours.
+Along with the administration of the steroid medicine, it was mixed with an anesthetic or numbing medicine which may give temporary relief for 1-4 hours.
 When the anesthetic wears off, it may take between 2-10 days for the steroid to become fully effective in relieving inflammatory pain.
 If you are diabetic and you check your blood sugar levels, be aware that the steroid injection may temporarily elevate levels for 1-5 days.
 If they remain elevated, please contact your Primary Care Physician.
 The duration of pain relief following steroid injections varies greatly between patients.